Gendringen

 In the Middle Ages, Gendringen was a fortress.
 Being property of the archbishop of Köln (Cologne), Gendringen was loaned to the lords living in the castle of 's-Heerenberg.
 In 1830, downtown Gendringen burned down for the most part.
 Nowadays, most of the entrepreneurs of the town are situated in the Grotestraat, which makes this street the most important street of downtown Gendringen.
 Gendringen was a separate municipality until 2005.
-Then, due to the municipal re-organization in the Achterhoek, Gendringen and Wisch joined together into Oude IJsselstreek.
+Then, due to the municipal re-organization in the Achterhoek, Gendringen and Wisch joined into Oude IJsselstreek.

 Gendringen has two primary schools: Catholic school Christoffelschool and Christian school De Hoeksteen.
 On the north of the village is the industrial zone De IJsselweide, which is between Gendringen and nearby town Ulft.
 In the northeast of the village, there is a large park, Het Kernspark.
 On the east of Gendringen there is a large recreation area, Engbergen, with a forest with hiking routes, a restaurant with a large playground, an open-air theatre, a golf court, a corn mill, and a petting zoo.

 Gendringen can be accessed easily both by car and public transport: the nearest highway is 15 minutes away, and on weekdays, a bus drives between Gendringen and Doetinchem railway station at least every 30 minutes.
 Gendringen also has its own small airport suitable for ultralight aircraft approximately 2 km on the east of the village in nearby neighbourhood Voorst.

 Examples of events held every year in Gendringen are Amfipop, a low-budget pop festival, the village fair, the carnival and King's Day festivities, and Gast in Gendringen, an event with artists giving small concerts in several houses and small buildings throughout the village.